lukebjerring/wptdashboard/docker/README.md

 Remove the `RUN_PATH` variable if you wish to run the whole suite.

+Add the `PROD_RUN=True` if you want the run to upload its results and create a TestRun.
+You can also pass `PROD_WET_RUN=True` which will do exactly the same thing but create a TestRun that won't show up in the dashboard (for integration testing).

 ## Push a new version to the registry

 Be advised this is dangerous as all builds use this container.